-To qualify for the honours degree, students must pass 134 NQF (level 8) credits.
+To qualify for the honours degree, students must pass 134 NOF (level 8) credits.
 Each course must be passed with 50%.

-Students must obtain at least 40% for ECO4112F in order to continue with the programme.
-Students who obtain less than 40% for ECO4112F will not be allowed to continue with the programme.
-Supplementary exams will be offered for ECO4006F, ECO4007F and ECO4016F during the second last week of the June/July vacation, but no other supplementary exams will be offered.
-Economics Honours students must have passed all core courses (ECO4006F, ECO4007F and ECO4016F) before proceeding to the second semester elective courses.
-PPE (and other) students who do not have to complete the core as part of their degree requirements may be granted permission to take second semester electives at the discretion of the Head of Department.

-Should students fail one elective course, they will be allowed to register for the same course or another elective in the second semester of the following year.
-Should a student fail more than one elective, they will be denied readmission.
+- Students must obtain at least 40% for ECO4112F in order to continue with the programme.
+Students who obtain less than 40% for ECO4112F will not be allowed to continue with the programme. - Supplementary exams will be offered for ECO4006F, ECO4007F and ECO4016F during the second last week of the June/July vacation, but no other supplementary exams will be offered. - Economics Honours students must have passed all core courses (ECO4006F, ECO4007F and ECO4016F) before proceeding to the second semester elective courses.
+PPE (and other) students who do not have to complete the core as part of their degree requirements may be granted permission to take second semester electives at the discretion of the Head of Department. - Should students fail one elective course, they will be allowed to register for the same course or another elective in the second semester of the following year.
+Should a student fail more than one elective, they will be denied readmission. - Should students fail core courses, they will be allowed to register for the same courses in the first semester of the following year.
+Students are only allowed to re-register once, for a maximum of two core course.
+Students who do not meet the re-admission requirements will be deregistered from the programme.